2 gunmen among 3 killed in New York City bar shooting, police say; 2 other shooters still at large

 Both Childs and St. Louis were shot multiple times and were pronounced dead at a hospital a short time after the shooting.
 The third man killed, 27-year-old city resident Amadou Diallo, was pronounced dead at the scene.
 Authorities said Diallo appears to have been an innocent bystander.

-Besides those killed, 14 others were shot in the incident, but none of their injuries are believed to be life-threatening, Mayor Eric Adams said Monday.
+Fourteen people were shot overall in the incident, but none of the survivors' injuries are believed to be life-threatening, Mayor Eric Adams said Monday.
 Investigators found at least 42 shell casings from 9 mm and .45-caliber weapons and a firearm in a nearby street following the shooting.

 The violence was the second mass shooting within weeks in New York City during a year that has otherwise seen declining gun violence.
 On July 29, a man stalked through a Manhattan office tower with a rifle, wounding one person and killing four others.

-Note: This story has been updated to correct the total number of people who were shot.
-A total of 14 were shot, including those who were killed.
-Not 14 in addition to those killed.